asyncapi/modelina/docs/simplification.md

 ## Determining the enums for the model

-In order to determine all the possible enums a schema can be we both infer and use existing definitions, however we need to define a precedence for JSON Schema keywords and in which order they are applied.
+In order to determine the possible enums a model can be we both infer and use existing definitions, however we need to define a precedence for JSON Schema keywords and in which order they are applied.

 **Precedence of JSON Schema keywords**